 We consider the buckle-driven delamination of compressed thin films.
 For a wide class of patterns of delamination, it is shown that the loading on the delamination front progressively goes from mode I to mode II during growth of the blister.
 As a result, the mode dependence of the film/substrate interface excludes widespread delamination.
 This explains the observations of blisters of finite extent, which are otherwise difficult to interpret.
 We also study a model of interfacial fracture with friction.
 It reveals that a severe mode dependence can be induced by interfacial friction.
-This permits to account for the mode dependence, using only simple ingredients: friction and linear elasticity.
+This permits us to account for the mode dependence using only simple ingredients: friction and linear elasticity. © 2000 Elsevier Science Ltd. All rights reserved.

-Key words: A. delamination; B. plates; C. stability and bifurcations; B. friction.
+Keywords: A. Delamination; B. Plates; C. Stability and bifurcations; B. Friction